Entries Tagged 'Soft Skills For Testers' ↓

 Scene: In a restaurant, a family of 3 arrived – parents and a toddler.
 After ordering the most favourite pizza, the family was relaxing and toddler started playing with the chopsticks laid on the table.
 He liked them and decided to eat his dinner using chopsticks only.

 He announced his desire and parents, busy in talking, agreed upon it.
-When the pizza was served, the toddler started using chopsticks and was failing number of times in getting the pizza in his mouth.
+When the pizza was served, the toddler started using chopsticks and was failing a number of times in getting the pizza in his mouth.
 Suddenly the parents noticed it and ordered the toddler to not use chopsticks.
-Toddler did not convinced as the parents had already agreed upon his desire earlier.
+Toddler did not convince as the parents had already agreed upon his desire earlier.
 Continue reading →

-April 28th, 2014 — Career in Software Testing, Soft skills for testers
+April 28th, 2014 — Career in Software Testing, Soft Skills For Testers

 Why do you like testing?